MustafaArikan/MustafaArikan.github.io/_posts/2021-02-20-keras-weights-parallel.md

-# Get weights from a parallel model and save a single GPU model in Keras
+# Get weights from a parallel model and save as a single GPU model in Keras

 Here's the table of contents:

 1. TOC
 {:toc}

-## Use ReadImage to load and convert to a numpy array
+## Load into a multi-gpu model and save the weights for a single-gpu model

 ```
     import numpy as np